knickels/Player-Stage-Manual/CONTROLLERS.md

 >` > player bigbob11.cfg `

+>` > cat bigbob12.cc`(and read through the code for understanding)

 >` > make bigbob12 `

 >` > ./bigbob12`

 #### Get/Set Property
-In version 4.1.1 of Stage the Get/SetProperty simulation proxy functions are only implemented for the property "color".
+In Stage 4.1.1 the Get/SetProperty simulation proxy functions are only implemented for the property "color".
 None of the other properties are supported.
 Previous versions of Stage (before 3.2.2) had some code but it wasn't fully implemented, and it's been removed since.

-If you desperately need this functionality you can use an earlier release of Stage, and the first edition of this manual describes how to get and set a model's property in those distributions.
+If you desperately need this functionality you can use an earlier release of Stage, and [the first edition of this manual](http://playerstage.sourceforge.net/doc/playerstage_instructions_2.0.pdf) describes how to get and set a model's property in those distributions.

 In this edition of the manual I will describe the only functioning Get/SetProperty, which is "color".

 To change a property of an item in the simulation we use the following function:

 `SetProperty(char *item_name, char *property, void *value, size_t value_len)`

 * `item_name`: this is the name that you gave to the object in the